average3101/MeshHedging/README.md

 **MeshHedging** is a Java library for computing (approximately) optimal policies for portfolio hedging problems, using stochastic mesh methods.

+It was developped in the context of my PhD studies, under the supervision of [Pierre L'Ecuyer](http://www-labs.iro.umontreal.ca/~lecuyer/) at the [Department of Computer Science and Operations Research](http://en.diro.umontreal.ca/home/) of Université de Montréal.

 ## Documentation

 A short presentation of the classes of the MeshHedging library is available in section 5.1